Lynn English High School Extracurricular Activities

 Model UN & History Club – Advisor: Bill McGuinness

 - The Lynn English High History Club seeks to provide students with fun activities that enhance their appreciation for history and its place in their lives.
 Our primary focus is Model UN, in which members travel to some of America’s leading institutions for weekend conferences to act as ambassadors to the United Nations.
-In the past we’ve attended Harvard University, Brown University, Northeastern University, and Johns Hopkins University.
+In the past we’ve attended Harvard University, Brown University, Dartmouth College, Northeastern University, and Johns Hopkins University.
 All are welcomed!

 Music Club – Advisor: Gil Lapointe